comexmatas/comexmatas.github.io/README.md

 App for registering of Normal prices

 # TODO
-- [ ] Make script to dump product prices csv to github
+- [x] Make script to dump product prices xlsx to github
 - [ ] Build a front-end